slowernews/wisdom-tldr/README.md

 > *'Startup fortune cookie: That company that seems so interested in buying you won't.'*

 <!--
-Do things manually at first.
-You don’t have to build an elaborate system to get started.
-Get one client and do everything the hard way.
-Only after business is over running your ability to do things manually do you have to worry about automation.
-Use scripts or software to do what you would normally do manually, but only after you have established success manually.
-Don’t put a bunch of effort in on the front end to find out there’s no demand.
-Then productize.
-Automate.
-Streamline.
-Checklists and procedures to remove any thought from the equation.

 When evaluating an idea make sure the math scales
 - If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
 Will even max capacity pay the rent?
 - How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?